Sign in for exclusive products and special discounts.

 The middle region of the United States is vitally important to the rest of the country, yet it often is seen as less interesting than the areas along either coast—and certainly less worthy of anything more than a passing glance.
-But the midwestern and central states make up a critical part of the economic and cultural fabric of America.
+But the Midwestern and central states make up a critical part of the economic and cultural fabric of America.
 Historically, the coasts were separated by an enormous swath of untamed land that was virtually impassable until it was settled.
 So in 1862, President Abraham Lincoln signed into law the Homestead Act, giving people the opportunity to own land for a pittance if they were willing to work for it.
 It was a historic decision on the part of the government; it was a monumental achievement on the part of the homesteaders who took up the challenge.

-Now Royal Fireworks Press is pleased to offer books that tell the stories of two of the people who tried their hand at homesteading: Pioneering on the Plains.
+Now we are pleased to offer books that tell the stories of two of the people who tried their hand at homesteading: Pioneering on the Plains.
 The first story follows young Hamlin Garland, whose father moves the family to Iowa, where Hamlin is distressed to discover that not a single tree breaks the horizon.
 For the life of him, he cannot understand what his father sees that makes him want to live in such an empty space, but time and experience teach him that there is more to appreciate than first meets the eye.
 Hamlin’s story is a touching narrative about the experiences of a child growing up—in more ways than one—in the Midwest of the late 1860s.

 The other story is about Howard Ruede, an ambitious young man from Pennsylvania who thought he’d head out to Kansas to set up a homestead and then bring his family out to join him.
 He had no idea of the hard work that was in store for him, and he nearly gave up the effort.
 His story is revealing as readers discover with Howard the many things he hadn’t considered when he’d left home that almost foiled his plans.
 It turns out that homesteading was grueling work that required grit and determination and resilience.
 Flyover country?
 Hardly.
 These people were battle-scarred and tenacious.
 Nature is a formidable adversary.